shogun-toolbox/shogun/doc/cookbook/source/examples/regression/least_angle_regression.rst

 Example
 -------

 Imagine we have files with training and test data.
-We create `CDenseFeatures` (here 64 bit floats aka RealFeatures) and :sgclass:`CRegressionLabels` as
+We create `DenseFeatures` (here 64 bit floats aka RealFeatures) and :sgclass:`RegressionLabels` as

 .. sgexample:: least_angle_regression.sg:create_features